-The Company's financial statements included in Form 10-Q does not include all the information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America.
-The information set forth in these interim condensed consolidated financial statements for the three-months ended March 31, 2004 and 2003 is unaudited and reflects all adjustments, which include only normal recurring adjustments, which in the opinion of management are necessary to make the interim condensed consolidated financial statements not misleading.
+The Company's financial statements included in Form 10-Q do not include all the information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America.
+The information set forth in these interim condensed consolidated financial statements for the six-months ended June 30, 2004 and 2003 is unaudited and reflects all adjustments, which include only normal recurring adjustments and which in the opinion of management are necessary to make the interim condensed consolidated financial statements not misleading.
 Results of operations for periods covered by this report may not necessarily be indicative of results of operations for the full year.